 The good news is that you can manage these mistakes and end up with a dry compost heap by doing the following:

-+ Scraping off any wet spots in your pile or bin; adding a layer of dry material, such as leaves, straw, shredded paper, cardboard scraps; turning the mixture over to speed drying
++ Scraping off any wet spots in your pile or bin; adding a layer of dry material, such as leaves, straw, shredded paper, and cardboard scraps; turning the mixture over to speed drying

 + Using less soil and more dry materials